 - Experience the excitement at the headquarters of the New York Stock Exchange.
 Stop by the impressive Federal Hall building and be sure not to miss 40 Wall Street, the “Crown Jewel of Wall Street."

 - Take a picture with the famous Charging Bull Statue on Bowling Green, which optimistically symbolizes a bull market (constantly rising).
-(Be sure to also check out the Fearless Girl statue, currently found here and to be moved to the NYSE by the end of 2018).
 A guided walking tour of Wall Street is one of the best ways to make the most of your visit to the area.

-- Head to the Manhattan side of the iconic Brooklyn Bridge and rent a bike for a 2-hour bike tour to some of New York City’s most notable sights.
+- Head to the Manhattan side of the iconic Brooklyn Bridge and rent a bike for a cycling tour to some of New York City’s most notable sights.

-- Explore the harbor on a speedboat thrill ride, an enchanting nighttime water taxi statue cruise, or an express Statue of Liberty cruise.
+- Explore the harbor on a speedboat thrill ride, a nighttime water taxi statue cruise, or an express Statue of Liberty cruise.

 Little Italy & Chinatown